aulisse/iot-demo/README.md

 - JDK and maven

 # How to run the demo:
-Set your project id in set_params.sh and then execute the following steps

 ### Set parameters
+Export yout project id in GCLOUD_PROJECT, then:
 ```shell
 . set_params.sh
 ```